atsumiando/grade_counter/README.md

 # grade_counter
 Calculate total scores and grades for each students with a function of removing minimum score of quizzes.

-It is python codes and use "grade_counter.py" to run!
+It is python codes and use "python grade_counter.py" to run!
 # File format

-		quiz1	quiz2	quiz3	quiz4	exam1	exam2	journal_club	attendance	assignment	#1st_line(header)
+	Name	ID	quiz1	quiz2	quiz3	quiz4	exam1	exam2	journal_club	attendance	assignment
-	Points	10	10	10	10	100	100	20	20	20	#2nd_line(Points)
+	Points	total	10	10	10	10	100	100	20	20	20
-	NAME1	5	6	7	8	99	80	20	20	10	#from 3rd_line(students scores)
+	NAME1	id1	5	6	7	8	99	80	20	20	10
-	NAME2	5	7	7	9	96	78	12	17	5	#from 3rd_line(students scores)
+	NAME2	id2	5	7	7	9	96	78	12	17	5

 # Description of file format
-File name is "grades.txt" and format is tab split file.
-Example "grades.txt" had been uploaded.

-First line is header of contents(e.g. quiz, exam, attendance, etc...)

-Second line is points of each content ( e.g. quiz, exam, attendance, etc...) and first column name is "Points".

-First collumn is name of students from thired lines.

-Blank is allowed in each contents.

-Column of quizzes need to be located continuously (quizzes: 2nd-7th column) not random (quizzes:2-4th and 7-10th column).
+Quizzes should locate first part of scores.
+Codes ask you total maximum scores, start position of quiz row and score column, input and output file names.
+At the end, codes ask you whether you need to remove minimum scores of quizzes or not.
+If your answer is yes, codes ask you to type first and last collumn of quizzes.

+Questions are followings (with example answers) ...

+What is maximum scores?: 500
+Which row does grading start: 3
+Which column does scores start: 3
+Input file name is (add quotation marks): 'grades.txt' Output file name is (add quotation marks): 'finalgrades.txt' Do you need to remove minimum scores of quizzes? (add quotation marks) : 'yes' Enter first quiz column: 3
+Enter last quiz column: 8
 # Outcome
-Outcome is "finalgrade.txt".

-	Points	290	A #1st_line(Points, total scores and maximum grade) NAME1	250	B #from 2nd_line(students total scores and grade) NAME2	231	C #from 2nd_line(students total scores and grade)
+	NAME1	id1 250	B #from 2nd_line(students total scores and grade)
+	NAME2	id2 231	C #from 2nd_line(students total scores and grade)

-It is set A>=90%, 90%>B>=80%,  80%>C>=70%, 70%>D>=60%, and F<60%.
+It is set A>=92%, 92%>A->88%, 88%>B+>=84%, 84%>B>=80%, 80%>B->=76%, 76%>C+>=72%, 72%>C>=68%, 68%>C->=64%, 64%>D+>=60, 60%>D>=56%, 56%>D->=52%, and F<52%.

-First line is "Points", which are maximum total scores and grade.

-After scond lines, first column is name of students, second column is total scores of each students, and last column is grade of each students.